SDGforskning/sdg-strings/SDG12_query_action_WoS.md

         OR ("government*" NEAR/3 ("spending" OR "fund*" OR "ownership" OR "payment$")) )
   )
-  NEAR/15 ("fossil fuel$" OR "fossil-fuel$" OR "coal" OR "oil" OR "natural gas" OR "peat" OR "diesel fuel" OR "gasoline" OR "kerosene" OR "petroleum")
+  NEAR/15 ("fossil fuel$" OR "fossil-fuel$" OR "coal" OR "oil" OR "natural gas" OR "peat" OR "diesel fuel" OR "gasoline" OR "kerosene" OR "petroleum" OR "conventional energy")
 )
 ```